tau-adl/Tello_ROS_ORBSLAM/README.md

 ```

 # Install Prerequisites
+Please install all the prerequisites, no matter which algorithm you want to use.
 ## Easy Install Prerequisites
 ### catking tools
 First you must have the ROS repositories which contain the .deb for catkin_tools: